Director: Dr Mark Gardiner

 PCC research is supported by the European Research Council, the Arts and Humanities Research Council, the Northern Ireland Environment Agency, the (US) National Endowment for the Humanities, the Polish National Science Centre, the Heritage Council of the Republic of Ireland, the Heritage Lottery Fund, and a range of commercial and non-profit partners.
 Some of our current research projects include the European Research Council funded FRAGSUS project, which is exploring fragility and sustainability in prehistoric Malta; an examination of human evolution and adaption in the Western Rift of Eastern Africa; two AHRC-funded collaborative projects exploring the cultural links between the north of Ireland and the Scottish Isles carried out through the Integrating Archaeology and Sustainable Communities (IAASC) network; the People of Prehistoric Ireland, a major-INSTAR funded project compiling and analysing data on human remains from prehistoric Irish sites; a collaborative project with the University of Vienna examining Hanseatic and English trade in the North Atlantic; a British-Academy funded project exploring Early Mining in the Lower Segura valley of SE Spain; the INSTAR-funded Early Medieval Archaeology Project synthesising and formulating new directions for understanding early medieval settlement in Ireland; an exploration of the beginnings of the Early Iron Age in South-Western Iberia funded by the Polish National Science Centre (Narodowe Centrum Nauki); the Ballyhanna Research project supported by the National Roads Authority; and a National Endowment for the Humanities multi-institutional collaborative research project exploring Native and European relations in the early colonial Chesapeake.

-In 2012-2013, PCC members chaired six major academic conferences, including meetings of the Bronze Age Forum, the Society for Historical Archaeology, the British Rock Art Group, the Society for Post-Medieval Archaeology, the Irish Post-Medieval Archaeology Group, and a joint conference with the National University of Ireland (Galway) entitled Becoming and Belonging in Ireland, c.
-1200-1600.
-Two further events are planned for 2014: Buildings and Society International in June 2014 and a conference on Human Osteoarchaeology in Ireland for Autumn 2014.
+In 2013-14 PCC members organized a joint conference with the National University of Ireland (Galway) entitled Becoming and Belonging in Ireland, c.
+1200-1600, Buildings and Society International and a conference on Human Osteoarchaeology.

-PCC members enjoy interfacing with the public and sharing the excitement of archaeological research.
-Community involvement is emphasised in many of our projects, our members work closely with local and international media, and the cluster also supports a very active branch of the Young Archaeologists Club.
+PCC members enjoy working with the public and sharing the excitement of archaeological research.
+Community involvement is emphasised in many of our projects; our members work closely with local and international media, and the cluster also supports a very active branch of the Young Archaeologists Club.